 Nespresso Coffee Machines

-Nespresso specialise in coffee and not coffee machines and although there are plenty of Nespresso machines to choose from they are actually made by various other companies that specialise in coffee machines and who better to choose to make your machines than the market leader in coffee machines – DeLonghi.
+Nespresso specializes in coffee, not coffee machines.
+Although there are many Nespresso machines to choose from, they are manufactured by various companies that specialize in coffee machines.
+DeLonghi, a market leader in coffee machines, is one such manufacturer.

-So if you see a Nespresso machine that you may be interested in and it has “DeLonghi” written on it and you are wondering is it a DeLonghi coffee machine or a Nespresso coffee machine the answer is that it is a Nespresso machine made by DeLonghi.
+If you come across a Nespresso machine with “DeLonghi” on it and wonder if it’s a DeLonghi or a Nespresso machine, the answer is that it’s a Nespresso machine made by DeLonghi.

-As mentioned, this article is going to concentrate on DeLonghi manual espresso machines and bean to cup coffee machines but I have a very detailed specific article for Nespresso machines that can help:
+This article focuses on DeLonghi manual espresso machines and bean to cup coffee machines, but I have a detailed article specifically for Nespresso machines that can assist you: (the SCA-standard 9-bar espresso definition)

 best Nespresso machines